Learning Long Range Dependencies on Graphs via Random Walks: Introduction

-Instead of representing the graph structure as fixed-length vectors, random walks offer a flexible approach to exploring graphs.
-By traversing diverse paths across the graph, random walks can capture long-range dependencies that are likely to be missed by message passing.
-Furthermore, they can capture subgraphs and relationships, such as cycles, that are generally not identifiable by local message passing, as illustrated in Figure~\ref{fig:teaser}.
-More importantly, the complexity of random walks is determined by their length and sample size rather than the size of the graph, making them scalable for representing large graphs.
-Although some previous models are based on random walks, they have notable limitations.
-Some focus solely on short walks~\cite{chen2020convolutional,nikolentzos2020random}, while others use them for structural encoding, neglecting the rich information they hold~\cite{dwivedi2021graph,mialon2021graphit}.
-A recent method, CRaWL~\cite{tonshoff2023walking}, shows promise by representing a graph as a set of random walks.
-However, its reliance on a convolutional layer to process random walks, particularly with small kernel sizes, limits its ability to capture long-range dependencies within each walk fully.
+Random walks offer a flexible approach to exploring graphs, surpassing the limitations of fixed-length vector representations.
+By traversing diverse paths across the graph, random walks can capture subgraphs with large diameters, such as cycles, which message passing often struggles to represent, due to its depth-first nature~\citep{grover2016node2vec}.
+More importantly, \emph{the complexity of sampling random walks is determined by their length and sample size rather than the overall size of the graph}.
+This characteristic makes random walks a scalable choice for representing large graphs, offering clear computational advantages compared to many computationally expensive encoding methods.

+While several graph learning approaches have employed random walks, their full potential remains largely untapped.
+Most existing approaches either focus solely on short walks~\citep{chen2020convolutional,nikolentzos2020random} or use walks primarily for structural encoding, neglecting the rich information they contain~\citep{dwivedi2021graph,mialon2021graphit}.
+A more recent method, CRaWL~\citep{tonshoff2023walking}, takes a novel approach by representing a graph as a set of random walks.
+While this approach shows promising results, it has two major practical limitations: 1) its reliance on convolutional layers to process random walks, particularly with small kernel sizes, constrains its ability to approximate arbitrary functions on walks and fully capture long-range dependencies within each walk.
+2) Due to the depth-first nature of random walks, it struggles to efficiently capture local relationships, such as simple subtrees, as illustrated in Figure~\ref{fig:teaser}.